-- The Australian Export Authority has had no breaches of the KPCS during 2012 or previously. - One minor shipment was seized by the Australian Import Authority for breaches under the Customs (Prohibited Imports) Regulations 1956 in 2012.
-The Chair was not informed due to confidentiality requirements under the Australian legal system, noting the breach was not sufficient to trigger court action. - All information on diamonds mining, mines, buyers and sellers relevant to the KPCS is maintained on electronic databases maintained by the Import and Export Authorities. - Computerised databases are kept for all exporters of rough diamonds in Australia and records are also kept for all imports. - Records are kept for all import and export of rough diamonds, including clients, volume and value of transactions.
-Australia does not issue licence numbers, however, each exporter has a unique identifier within the KPCS numbering system, records of which are retained.
+- The Australian Export Authority has had no breaches of the KPCS during 2013 or previously. - Two minor shipments were seized by the Australian Import Authority for breaches under the Customs (Prohibited Imports) Regulations 1956 in 2013.
+The Chair was not informed due to confidentiality requirements under the Australian legal system, noting the breaches were not sufficient to trigger court action. - All information on diamonds mined, mines, buyers and sellers relevant to the KPCS is maintained on electronic databases maintained by the Import and Export Authorities. - Computerised databases are kept for all exporters of rough diamonds in Australia and records are also kept for all imports. - Records are kept for all import and export of rough diamonds, including clients, volume and value of transactions.
+Australia does not issue licence numbers; however, each exporter has a unique identifier within the KPCS numbering system, records of which are retained.

-- Australia maintains the information required by Section V of the KPCS Document on a computerised database, routinely contacts relevant authorities in other countries electronically and statistical information is routinely transmitted electronically. - The Australian Export Authority, as noted above, works with Australian diamond mining companies to maintain security standards. - All purchases of rough diamonds are through official banking channels for producers of rough diamonds in Australia.
+- Australia maintains the information required by Section V of the KPCS Document on a computerised database; routinely contacts relevant authorities in other countries electronically; and routinely transmits statistical information electronically. - The Australian Export Authority, as noted above, works with Australian diamond mining companies to maintain security standards. - All purchases of rough diamonds are through official banking channels for producers of rough diamonds in Australia.
 Smaller trades are not tracked.

-E. Statistics
+E.Statistics

-Australia has met its reporting obligations in full for 2012.
-Australia submitted trade statistical reports for Q1 2012, Q2 2012, Q3 2012, Q4 2012 and mine production reports for H1 2012, and H2 2012.
+Australia has met its reporting obligations in full for 2013.
+Australia submitted trade statistical reports for Q1 2013, Q2 2013, Q3 2013, Q4 2013 and mine production reports for H1 2013, and H2 2013.